aquar25/Notes/python/python study.md

 Everything in python is an object, so anything can be assigned to a variable.

+#### PEP

+PEP is shorthand for Python Enhancement Protocol.
+The details of PEP documents can be very technical and esoteric.
+The vast majority of Python programmers are aware of their existence but rarely interact with PEPs in detail.
+PEP 8 is the style guide for Python code.
+PEP 8 documentation states that readability counts, and that code is read much more often than it is written.
+You should try to ensure your code to conform to the PEP 8 guidelines.

+##### PEP 8 Check

+1. Install pytest and pep8 `python3 -m pip install pytest` and `python3 -m pip install pytest-pep8`
+2. In the same folder of your python file, run `py.test --pep8 commonfun.py`
+3. modify the file as the message

 ### Operator

 python supports `+= , -=` but`++, --`